alonjacovi/interpreting-cnn-for-text/README.md

 1. Get all of the inference data for interpretation:
     a.
 The filter activations for every ngram in the input
     b.
 The chosen ngrams during max-pooling
-    b.
+    c.
 The max-pooled activations for the chosen ngrams
-    c.
+    d.
 The final prediction
 2. Token-level interpretation: the biggest and smallest tokens (words) per slot of every filter.
 The information is saved to a Markdown file in top-k format (see the "interpretation output" section of this README).
 3. Ngram-level interpretation: the biggest and smallest ngrams per filter, as well as threshold calculation according to the paper's "purity" heuristic.
 The information is saved as a Markdown file and is also present as an organized python dict in the code.
 4. Clustering of the slot activation vectors.
 The information is saved as a Markdown file and clustering scatter plots.